-Also, from talking with other teachers on my campus I have heard similar concerns.
+Also, from talking with other teachers on my campus I heard similar concerns.
 It got me thinking about if there was a way to make the I Can statements more meaningful for the students and be naturally incorporated into the lesson.

 I Can Statements as an Anticipatory Set or Closure

 When I decided to revamp my anticipatory sets and closure I made some exit tickets and entrance tickets that have self-reflection on them.
 I even made one that had the students write down what they could do at the end of the lesson that they couldn’t do at the beginning of the lesson, an I Can statement.
 It was still such a struggle for me to really incorporate the objectives in a meaningful way.
 Then, one day it hit me.
 Maybe, I should have the students write the I Can statements in their interactive math notebooks.
 I had nothing to lose except for a few minutes in class.